caleb-harrison/SeatGeek-API/README.md

 ## About The Project

 This Swift project was assigned as a coding exercise from Fetch Rewards.
+This submission includes my flair and personality on top of the standard assignment.
+My goal was to fulfill all requirements and add a few extra features without over-complicating and cluttering the app and UI.

+If I were to have spent more time on the app, I may have added a feature to search by category (Sports, Concerts, Festivals, etc.), or possibly prompting the user to create an account to be able to favorite an event and having the data be saved to cloud storage.

 ### Requirements
 - [x] Consume the open-source SeatGeek API